vn-vision/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 _strpbrk() - locates the first occurrence in the string s of any of the bytes in the string (accept), returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

 _strstr() - finds the first occurrence of the substring needle in the string haystack.Null bytes (\0) are not compared, returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

+print_chessboard() -  prints the chessboard.

+print_diagsums() - prints the sum of two diagonals of a square matrix of integers